Key-to-Code/Chemical-Equipment-Parameter-Visualizer/ChemicalEquipmentParameterVisualizer/ChemicalEquipmentParameterVisualizer/README.md

 - Admin panel is available at `/admin/`

 ### Web Frontend
-- Vite dev server runs on port 5000 (required for Replit)
+- Vite dev server runs on port 5000
 - API calls are configured to work with both localhost and deployed environments
 - Responsive design with modern CSS
 - Chart.js for interactive visualizations